Freest10/angular4-json-schema-view/README.md

 ```

 2. You can pass value types of arrays and objects to the widgets.
-And the same widget can receive and return several types of values ​​of an array or object, it is enough to change only the type of the widget in "form"
+And the same widget can receive and return several types of values ​​of an array or object, it is enough to change only the type of the widget in "form".

 Example:
 ```